gabrielpalassi/FinancialMarketPython/README.md

 # <span style="font-size:35px">📈</span> Financial Market Python

-Welcome!
-This repository contains Python programs and scripts related to financial markets, investment analysis, and trading.
+Python programs tailored specifically for the world of financial markets, investment analysis, and trading.
 Whether you're a beginner or an experienced trader, you'll find a variety of tools and resources to help you in your financial endeavors.

 ## Getting Started